ZiqiYuanAngela/Calendar_App/README.md

 This is a basic Calendar_App in which your can:

-View the calendar in Day View (displaying all schedule events on that day) OR Month View (higlighting current date)
+View the calendar in Day View (displaying all scheduled events on that day) OR Month View (higlighting current date)

 Add/Delete ONE/ALL events in a day